 Post

-We examine how the general solution of homogeneous linear ODEs with constant coefficients takes different forms depending on the sign of the discriminant of the characteristic equation.
+Explore how the general solution of a second-order homogeneous linear ODE with constant coefficients changes based on the roots of its characteristic equation.

 TL;DR